“Any fool can know. The point is to understand.”

 At this time of year, Christians throughout the world join in celebrating Jesus’ birth.
 But where do various Christmas traditions come from?
 Why, for instance, is the holiday marked by gift giving and receiving?
 Who came up with the idea of putting up a Christmas tree?
 And why do we hang stockings?

 Join us for a fun and informative look at the emergence of the modern-day Christmas celebration and its relationship to the event it is rooted in.

 “Monthly Prayer and Meditation”

-Members, friends and guests have the opportunity to come together to learn about and share in a variety of prayer and meditative practices.
-These sessions also include time for participants to offer their own prayer concerns.
+Members, friends and guests are invited to join together in a time of prayer and meditative practice on the second Tuesday (usually) of each month.
+These sessions will include time for participants to offer and discuss their own prayer concerns and intentions.

 Also in December: a two week Advent focused unit-